Dimension of unicycle posets: Basics

-\begin{remark} We want to point out that after finding a specific realizer of the crowns in \cref{Lem:ExtLinCouronne} and of the tree posets in \cref{prop:Hardcore}, all the remaining results of the paper starting from \cref{cor:extlinarbre} will have always the same kind of proofs.
+\begin{remark} We want to point out that after finding a specific realizer of the crowns in Lemma \ref{lem:ExtLinCouronne} and of the tree posets in Proposition \ref{prop:Hardcore}, all the remaining results of the paper starting from Corollary \ref{cor:extlinarbre} will have always the same kind of proofs.
 We will be given three linear orders of a poset $\P$ and the fact that these are linear extensions is straightforward to prove (the pictures help).
-Then we will observe that some relevant subposets are obtained using previous results as subwords of the three given linear extensions (thus \cref{lem:inducedlinext} will be used in all these proofs).
-We will say that we \textit{recover} these subposets.
-It will remain to prove the incomparabilities $\mathbf{X}\not\sim \mathbf{Y}$ that are not part of the subposets described previously, and these will follow by simply observing that $\mathbf{X}$ appears to the left of $\mathbf{Y}$ in one of the linear extension, and on the contrary to the right in another. \end{remark}
+Then we will observe that realizers of some relevant subposets are obtained using previous results as subwords of the three given linear extensions.
+We will say that we \emph{recover} these subposets.
+Then we will finish the proofs using Lemma \ref{lem:inducedlinext}, by proving the incomparabilities that are not part of the subposets described previously. \end{remark}